 Computer security tactics aren't often thought about until a problem arises—and at that point, a break in security can cause harmful and potentially major issues.
 Because we all want to keep our computers and information safe, we have answers to some frequently asked questions about potential security issues and how you can prevent them from happening to you.

 Computer security is important because it keeps your information protected.
 It’s also important for your computer’s overall health; proper computer security helps prevent viruses and malware, which allows programs to run quicker and smoother.

-When people don't understand the ramifications of installing unverified freeware, they open their computer to a slough of attacks.
-For example, they might download a free desktop application and unknowingly install spyware or a browser toolbar along with the application.
+When people don't understand the ramifications of installing unverified software, they open their computer up to potential attacks.
+For example, they might download a free desktop application, which unknowingly installs spyware or a browser toolbar along with the application.

-Typically, these free applications will have a checkbox installation that some people might miss, which allows the spyware or toolbars to be installed.
-This spyware, in many cases, can track everything you do in your web browser—and these toolbars can potentially slow your entire system down.
+Typically, these free software applications will have a checkbox installation that some people might miss, which allows the spyware or toolbars to be installed.
+This spyware, in many cases, can track everything you do in your web browser.
+These toolbars can potentially slow your entire system down.

-When you install untrusted freeware, you open yourself up to:
+When you install unverified software, you open yourself up to:

 Here's an example of sensitive information that can get intercepted:

 Do not connect to public Wi-Fi networks unless you are using a VPN service.
 There are many free or cheap VPN services out there that encrypt your traffic so that nobody can steal the information you enter while on that network.